hsfl/aeris-via-software/QUICKSTART.md

 3. Install PlatformIO extension inside Visual Studio Code
 4. Install Git → Download from git-scm.com
 5. Clone the repository using Visual Studio Code (Ctrl+Shift+P, type "git clone")
-6. Install Python libraries → Open Command Prompt in AvaSpecDriver folder, run: `pip install -r requirements.txt`

 **To upload firmware to the Teensy (EVERY TIME YOU GET A NEW TEENSY, or want to update):**
 1. Open the `AvaSpecDriver` folder in Visual Studio Code
 2. Plug in the Teensy via USB
 3. Click the checkmark ✓ at the bottom (Build)
+4. Wait for SUCCESS
-4. Click the arrow → at the bottom (Upload)
+5. Click the arrow → at the bottom (Upload)
-5. Wait for SUCCESS
+6. Wait for SUCCESS

 **To use the device (EVERY TIME YOU WANT TO TAKE MEASUREMENTS):**
 1. Plug in the Teensy via USB